sktelecom-oslab/taco-scripts/README.md

     $ git clone https://github.com/sktelecom-oslab/taco-scripts.git
     $ cd taco-scripts

-If you don't have *git* installed on your linux, please do the following
-    > centos or rhel: sudo apt-get install git
-    > debian or ubuntu: sudo yum install git
+    > You need to have 'git' installed in your server.

 ### Before install TACO AIO, initialize environment and install all related packages using: